PPiesina/obsidian/work/Task Notes/Sharing Page Update.md

 	- [x] retrieve label and settings to repo
 	- [x] move google map url to label
 	- [x] prepare console wrapper
-	- [ ] check for security when calling vf wrapper from lwc
+	- [x] check for security when calling vf wrapper from lwc
-		- [ ] somehow add private methods in vfWrapper
 	- [x] sr folder nesting with xml (nepavyko)
 	- [ ] record sharing logic
-	- [ ] avoid sharing page deletion
+	- [x] avoid sharing page deletion
 	- [x] how to load zipped resource correctly?
 	- [x] enums in vf for all of the console
 		- [x] maybe move enum loading to vf controller before anything is loaded??